aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - Digital currencies have utility similar to that of physical currencies.
 They can be used to purchase goods and pay for services.
 They can also find restricted use among certain online communities, such as gaming sites, gambling portals, or social networks.

 - Digital currencies also enable instant transactions that can be seamlessly executed across borders.
-For instance, it is possible for a person located in the United States to make payments in digital currency to a counterparty residing in Singapore, provided they are both connected to the same network.
+For instance, it is possible for a person located in the United States to make payments in digital currency to a counter party residing in Singapore, provided they are both connected to the same network.

 ## Characteristics of Digital Currencies